Cranachan

 Toasted oats folded with whipped cream, raspberries, whisky, and heather honey — Scotland's harvest-festival dessert.

-Cranachan originated as a Scottish harvest festival dessert (Lammas/Lùnastal) celebrating the wheat-and-fruit harvest.
-Originally crowdie (Scottish fresh cheese) and oats with cream and berries, the modern version with whipped cream and whisky appeared in the 20th century.
+Cranachan began as a Scottish harvest dessert celebrating the late-summer raspberry-and-oat harvest, made in August following the raspberry picking; its name means "churn" in Scottish Gaelic.
+Originally crowdie (Scottish fresh cheese) and oats with cream and berries, the switch to whipped cream came about when laws banning unpasteurized-milk sales made crowdie scarce, and the whisky version settled into its modern form in the 20th century.
 The Burns Night supper sometimes ends with cranachan instead of clootie dumpling.
 Heather honey is the traditional sweetener; orange-blossom honey is a common modern substitute.

 Spoon down through the layers: cream-fluffy at the top, raspberry-tart in the middle, oat-crunchy throughout.
 The whisky comes through faintly — not enough to burn, enough to register.
 Heather honey adds floral notes the cream alone couldn't.